-In the high tide and low tide chart, we can see that the first high tide was at 2:15 am and the next high tide at 9:20 am.
-The first low tide was at 6:10 am and the next low tide will be at 6:20 pm.
+In the high tide and low tide chart, we can see that the high tide was at 12:50 pm and the low tide will be at 10:35 pm.

-The lunar phase is a Waning Crescent.
-Today we have 14 hours and 12 minutes of sun.
-The solar transit is at 1:12 pm and the length of time the moon will be visible will be 10 hours and 51 minutes.
+The lunar phase is a New Moon.
+Today we have 9 hours and 54 minutes of sun.
+The solar transit is at 12:28 pm and the length of time the moon will be visible will be 10 hours and 36 minutes.

-The tidal coefficient today is 59 (average).
-At noon the tidal coefficient increases to 64 to end the day with a tidal coefficient of 69.
-The tide heights today are 0.5 m, 0.4 m, 0.5 m and 0.0 m.
-We can compare these levels with the maximum high tide recorded in the tide tables for Esquimalt Lagoon which is of 1.1 m and a minimum height of -0.3 m.
+The tidal coefficient today is 100.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 104 to end the day with a tidal coefficient of 106.
+The tide heights today are 0.9 m and 0.2 m.
+We can compare these levels with the maximum high tide recorded in the tide tables for Esquimalt Lagoon which is of 1.2 m and a minimum height of -0.3 m.

-The solunar fishing calendar in Esquimalt Lagoon tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Esquimalt Lagoon tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Esquimalt Lagoon.
 The times are generated in local time in British Columbia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: